- Why is the FAA transitioning away from radar and towards ADS-B technology?

 When do I have to equip?

-The rule requires ADS-B Out equipment by January 1, 2020, ADS-B Out equipment is required to operate in the airspace defined in 14 CFR 91.225.
+The requirement for ADS-B equipage is here.
+As of January 1, 2020, ADS-B Out equipment is required to operate in the airspace defined in 14 CFR 91.225.
 If you never fly into ADS-B-designated airspace, then there is no requirement to equip.
 Please refer to our decision tree to help determine if you need to equip.

-If I fly in airspace that does not require a transponder today, will I still be able to fly there without ADS-B Out?
+If I fly in airspace that does not require a transponder, will I still be able to fly there without ADS-B Out?

-For the most part, ADS-B Out will be required in the same airspace where transponders are required.
-However, to be sure of the regulatory requirements it is best to check 14 CFR § 91.225 for ADS-B-designated airspace and 14 CFR § 91.215 for transponder-designated airspace.
+For the most part, ADS-B Out is required in the same airspace where transponders are required.
+However, to be sure of the regulatory requirements it is best to check 14 CFR 91.225 for ADS-B-designated airspace and 14 CFR 91.215 for transponder-designated airspace.

 What is the difference between ADS-B Out and ADS-B In?

 ADS-B Out refers to an aircraft broadcasting its position and other information.
 ADS-B In refers to an aircraft receiving the broadcasts and messages from the ground network such as TIS-B and FIS-B. ADS-B In is not mandated by the ADS-B Out rule.
 If an operator chooses to voluntarily equip an aircraft with ADS-B In avionics, a compatible display is also necessary to see the information.
 Refer to AC 20-165B for information on ADS-B OUT and AC 20-172B on ADS-B In installation and certification.

 What are the limitations on ADS-R (rebroadcast) coverage?